ClouDesire/circleci-orbs/.circleci/README.md

 The second and final workflow is manually triggered by the _trigger-integration-tests-workflow_ job.
 In this run, the development version of the orb that was just published will be imported, and the integration tests will run.

 When running on the `master` branch (after merging to `master`), the workflow will additionally publish your new production orb.

+The `orb-tools/dev-promote-prod-from-commit-subject` job uses the `CIRCLE_TOKEN` environment variable by default to publish the new orb version.
+The owner of the `CIRCLECI_TOKEN` must be the owner of the github organization associated with the circleci account.